LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 Approaches:

 1. Representation is chosen such that decoding always yields a feasible solution
-2. Construct initialization and neighborhood operators such that infeaslible solutions are not generated
+2. Construct initialization and neighborhood operators such that Infeasible solutions are not generated
 3. Add only feasible solutions to children population
 4. Preferably select feasible solutions in environmental selection
 5. Penalty function:
     - Calculate constraint violation $g(x)$ and incorporate it into objective function
     - $penalty(x) > 0\; if g(x) < 0,\; penalty(x) = 0\; if g(x) \geq 0$
-    - i.e add penalty function to every objective (increase 'price' for infeasible solutions)
+    - i.e add penalty function to every objective (increase 'price' for Infeasible solutions)
 6. Include the constraints as new objectives